Student Life & Services

 Welcome to the LIM College family!
 You are now a member of our distinguished community of students, alumni, dedicated faculty and staff and a city of eight million people.
 We hope that you have a excellent start to what will be a groundbreaking year!

-The LIM College New Student Orientation (NSO) program is a five-day interactive series of activities to help new students with a successful transition to LIM College.
+The LIM College New Student Orientation (NSO) program is a one-day interactive series of activities to help new students with a successful transition to LIM College.
 These essential informational sessions introduce concepts of college culture and assists students in navigating LIM Campus, NYC, transportation, services and resources.

 Join the conversation on Facebook, Twitter and Instagram using the official hashtag: #LIMNSO #LIMWelcome

 Student Orientation Leaders (OLs) serve as mentors and share their experiences to help new students navigate the NSO program.
 As current students, they are ready to answer your questions about life at LIM and NYC.
-The College's aadministrators and faculty will also be present throughout the NSO program to answer questions and give advice about your academic, co-curricular and extra-curricular future.
+The College's administrators and faculty will also be present throughout the NSO program to answer questions and give advice about your academic, co-curricular and extra-curricular future.

 Use this checklist to keep yourself organized.
 Once you have completed an item, enter the date which you finalized it.
 When necessary, follow up with the appropriate department to be sure the requirement has been satisfied.